obah2008/Active-directory-project/SIEM integration.md

 - After the installation is complete, set a username and password
 - Access the Splunk dashboard with a browser using the servers IP address and the port the Splunk service listens on.

 ### Configuring Splunk
 I'll be configuring Splunk to enable it receive and index logs from the endpoints seamlessly
 - Step 1: I'll be installing the Splunk add-on for windows to helps parse and normalize Windows log data.
 - Step 2: Create a new index to store all the logs from the endpoints
 - Step 3: Configure the port Splunk will be receiving the logs on (Port 9997) and add a new Azure NSG inbound rule to allow traffic on port 9997 to the Splunk VM.
-- Step 4: Download and Install the universal forwarder on the Agent and Domain controller
+- #### Step 4: Download and Install the universal forwarder on the Agent and Domain controller.
+    1. Download the Universal forwarder from Splunk's official website
+    2. Run the installer
+    3. Select use the universal forwarder with an on-prem Splunk Enterprise instance
+    4. Create a username
+    5. The receiving indexer IP should be set to the spunk servers IP address with a receiving port of 9997